kaiorosa1/100-days-of-code/r1-log.md

 I've solved some JQuery challenges on FCC.
 I'm dividing 30 minutes to the Front End Libraries Certification and 30 minutes to solving JS problems.
 I've worked on changing my portfolio page.

+### R1D65

+Started working on a friend's portfolio.
+I've finished the JQuery section on FCC.